 The class consists of theory and a clinical experience in the hospital or long-term care facility.
 The first 100 hours is in class lecture and lab.
 The last 68 hours consists of an eight-hour Written and Skills Final Exam, a mandatory four-hour clinical prep and orientation, 48 hours of clinical rotation and a mandatory eight hours of mock competency.

-Upon completion, students should be able to demonstrate knowledge and skills and be eligible to test for listing on the North Carolina Nurse Aide I Registry
+Upon completion, students should be able to demonstrate knowledge and skills and be eligible to test for listing on the North Carolina Nurse Aide I Registry.

-Complete in: 6 month or less
+Complete in: Six months or less

 Wake Tech academic programs (credit and non-credit) that are designed to lead to professional licenses are tied to North Carolina or national certifications.
 If you intend to pursue professional licenses outside North Carolina once you have completed your academic program at Wake Tech, please refer to the Professional Licensure section of the college's distance education authorization page for additional information.